philipkiely/philipkiely.com/src/blogs/essays/namesis.md

 Modified: 2021-11-29
 Slug: namesis
 Authors: Philip Kiely
-Summary: In Vermont dwells my great namesis: a physician named Philip Kiely.
+Summary: In Vermont dwells my great namesis, a physician named Philip Kiely.
 He held the top search result for our name.
 I wanted it.
 Welcome to the thunderdome.

 In Vermont dwells my great namesis: a physician named Philip Kiely.